isayakmondal/coding-practice/README.md

 # Practice Competitive Coding Questions
-*Update - Added LeetHub for automating add the question and the solution to this repo.
+*Update - Added LeetHub for automating adding the question and the solution to this repo.